alecjacobson/computer-graphics-shader-pipeline/README.md

 `gl_TessLevelInner` variables.

 > **Question:** If the amount of subdivision along each edge is determined
-> indecently for each triangle, how can we make sure neighboring triangles
+> independently for each triangle, how can we make sure neighboring triangles
 > subdivide their shared edge the same amount?
 >
 > **Hint:** ✌️